LiamMercier/SilentTanks/README.md

 You will likely need to enable port forwarding on the router to forward the traffic from your public address to your server device's private address.
 By default, the server uses `49656` for the port, but you can change this when you launch the server.

 Find your private address and your router's public address (possibly by logging into your router or using an external site).
-Enable port forwarding for your port to your private address.
-This server uses TCP for packets.
+Enable port forwarding on your desired port to the server device's private address; this server uses TCP for packets.

 You may also need to alter your firewall rules (on your router, server device, or both) to allow traffic on the port.